-This half term in Year One, we will be learning all about 'The weird and wonderful weather around the world'.
+This half term in Year One, we will be learning all about 'The Vile Victorians'.

 Turtle class love 'Show and Tell' so please encourage your child to bring in something on a Friday.
 'Show and Tell' encourages speech development, as it provides an opportunity for children to use their language skills and children also learn to be respectful when listening to others.

-In Year One, we are lucky to have a new teacher called Miss Moore who will be teaching us until the summer holidays!
-Miss Moore trained at the University of Roehampton and has taken on many roles when working with children such playworker, performing arts teacher, and now our year 1 teacher.
+In Year One, we have Miss Moore as our class teacher.
+Miss Moore trained at the University of Roehampton and has taken on many roles when working with children such playworker, performing arts teacher, and now our Year 1 teacher.
 We are also very lucky to have Mrs Glennon supporting us in the mornings.
 Mrs Glennon has worked at Thorpe-Lea for almost 14 years!

 Daily reading should only take 5 minutes and if your child is struggling with some words, please read the words for them, as reading should be a pleasure and not a struggle.
 Please complete your child’s reading diary daily with the date, a comment on their reading and don’t forget to include the page number that they finish on.
-Once read, please sign the reading diary and books will be changed the following Monday.
+Once read, please sign the reading diary and ensure it is return to school daily.

 Homework will be given out on a Thursday and should be returned no later than the following Tuesday.
 This will consist of some English, maths and handwriting tasks, and will be directly linked to the learning the children have been doing in class during that week.

-PE will take place on a Tuesday and Wednesday afternoon, it is essential that your child has their PE kit in school on these days and that it is clearly labelled with their name.
+PE will take place on a Wednesday afternoon and Thursday morning, it is essential that your child has their PE kit in school on these days and that it is clearly labelled with their name.

 It is essential that your child comes to school in the correct school uniform and this includes plain black shoes.
 As we all know things tend to go missing, uniform should be clearly labelled with your child's name.